 The ratio of performance-linked compensation to total compensation for each Executive Director is determined according to a comprehensive assessment of their position and responsibilities, etc., as well as the monthly performance both of the Executive Director and the organizations under their jurisdiction.
+The clarification of the basis for calculating the above bonus amounts was approved at the Board of Directors meeting held on March 24, 2025.

-Consolidated operating profit for the 49th Fiscal Year stood at 11,660 million yen, with profit attributable to owners of the parent standing at 11,310 million yen.
+Consolidated operating profit for the 50th Fiscal Year stood at 19,083 million yen, with profit attributable to owners of the parent standing at 14,924 million yen.